facebookresearch/seamless_communication/scripts/m4t/finetune/README.md

 - `TEXT_TO_SPEECH`: only text-to-unit part of the model will be engaged in the finetuning, other weights will be frozen;
 - `SPEECH_TO_TEXT`: only speech-to-text part of the model will be engaged in the finetuning.

 The referenced finetuning script does not support finetuning of the text encoder.
-Though the code expantion should be trivial.

 Below is an example bash script that launches finetuning of M4T-large on the dataset prepared earlier, using a single node with eight GPUs: